-Should you have any enquiries regarding any of the above matters, please do not hesitate to contact.
-Of FRNSW's Fire Safety Compliance Unit on (02)

-Please ensure that you refer to file reference BFS19/193 (6092) and BFS19/1133 (7000) for any future correspondence in relation to this matter.
+Should you have any enquiries regarding any of the above matters, please do not hesitate to contact .
+In the state of FRNSW's Fire Safety Compliance Unit on (02) Please ensure that you refer to file reference BFS19/193 (6092) and BFS19/1133 (7000) for any future correspondence in relation to this matter.